What is Satiety?

 But if you’ve ever tried to lose weight, you’ll know that counting calories and restricting your energy intake without changing what you eat only works for a short time.

-It becomes harder and harder to feel satisfied eating a carefully portion-controlled slice of pizza, fries or creamy pasta.
+It becomes increasingly difficult to feel satisfied after eating a carefully portion-controlled slice of pizza, fries, or creamy pasta.

 When we limit calories, our hunger, cravings and appetite increase.
 Before long, most people ‘fall off the wagon’.
 Their appetite takes over and undoes all your hard work and deprivation.